Alphabetsoup16/WebScraper5000/README.md

-# Project: Web Crawler Of Doom
+# Project: Web Scraper 5000
 ## Idea: Make generic web scraper for *educational purposes ONLY!*
 ### Description: Written in Python 3.9 and using [BeautifulSoup](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) Library for HTML data extraction
 ### **How to use:**